Tigers vs. Yankees Player Props Betting Odds

-You can wager on player prop bet odds for Gleyber Torres, Spencer Torkelson and other players on the New York Yankees and Detroit Tigers prior to their matchup at 7:05 PM ET on Tuesday at Yankee Stadium.
+Those looking to place a player prop bet can find odds for Gleyber Torres, Spencer Torkelson and others in the New York Yankees-Detroit Tigers matchup at Yankee Stadium on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!